Coping with Divorce with Sport

 Yoga is popular today, and rightly so!
 Practicing it will help you increase your body strength and reduce your stress levels.
 Yoga is known to promote clarity so that you can see the other side of your current situation.
 You can choose from different styles of yoga depending on your physical fitness.

-Except for making you healthier, yoga will make you a better person with no doubt.
+Besides making you healthier, yoga will make you a better person without a doubt.
 Pretty soon, you will see that you are more open-minded, sleep better, and look greater!
 You can start practicing yoga at home or you can take a few classes to increase your self-confidence and sustain your overall health.
 Three or four sessions a week are enough initially.
 And sooner or later you may even decide to add yoga to your daily routine.

 You are loosening up, having some fun, making new friends, and getting stronger.
 No matter how old and fit you are, you can start dancing!
 If you are lucky enough to find a good teacher, you can begin dancing socially pretty soon.

 Dancing is not only a great way to unwind and make new friends.
 Through it, you can find a date, too.
 Take a few dance lessons to take your mind off of your divorce-related blues and focus more on feeling your body, having fun, interacting with others, and dancing with someone else in front of others – what can be better for your self-esteem?

 Running is suitable for both your mind and body, and you do not need anything except for a pair of comfortable running shoes, eco-friendly leggings, and a sports top to start jogging.
 Below there are five reasons why you should start your every morning with a short run as you go through tough times:

 Running can be social – you can ask your friends to join you – this is how you can stop isolating yourself socially and start getting back to normal life faster.
 If you join a running group, you have all chances to make new friends there, too.